Food Waste Drop off Program

 To help reduce the amount of food waste being sent to landfills, the City of Bowling Green has a Food Waste Drop Off.
 The Drop Off became available to Bowling Green residents on March 26, 2021.
 Food waste 64-gallon containers are located behind the Public Works garage, near the public Yard Waste Drop Off, on Tarragon Drive.
 The area is clearly marked with signs identifying where to drop off residential food waste and brochures are available listing the accepted materials and program guidelines.

 Food waste can not be left in the yard waste collection area and yard waste can not be left in the food waste area.
 All food waste collected will be taken to a certified facility to be composted.
 Those using this service are encouraged to review the list of accepted items below to minimize the amount of contamination.
-Site usage, tonnage collected, contamination issues, and cost will be monitored during the 6-month trial period and a recommendation will be made in August for the future of this site.

 - Baked goods and pasta